 The Company evaluates reporting segments in accordance with FASB ASC 280, "Segment Reporting".
 The Company develops, manufactures, and sells devices designed primarily for the surgical ablation of cardiac tissue and systems designed for the exclusion of the left atrial appendage.
-These devices are developed and marketed to a broad base of medical centers in the United States and internationally.
+These devices are developed and marketed to a broad base of medical centers globally.
 Management considers all such sales to be part of a single reportable segment.
 Revenue attributed to geographic areas is based on the location of the customers to whom products are sold.